top of page

 Research profile

 My research interests are in comparative political economy and comparative politics, with a particular focus on welfare states, industrial relations, party politics, trade unions, and the radical right.
-Drawing on a grant from the German Research Foundation (DFG, 2019-2023), my current research examines the impact of populist radical right parties on social and economic policies in the advanced capitalist democracies.
+Drawing on a grant from the German Research Foundation (DFG, 2019-2023), my recent research examined the impact of populist radical right parties on social and economic policies in the advanced capitalist democracies.
 Previously, I focused on the policy responses of political actors to inequality and precarity in post-industrial labour markets and welfare states, both at the EU level and nation state level.
-More recently, I have taken an interest in the politics of eco-social policies and their implications for the institutional landscape and distributive priorities of welfare states.
+More recently, I have taken an interest in the political economy of eco-social policies and their implications for the institutional landscape and distributive priorities of welfare states.
 Broadly conceived, I am interested in the relationship between capitalism and democracy over time.

 New book: How the Radical Right Has Changed Capitalism and Welfare in Europe and the USA (Oxford University Press)